 Indiana University-Purdue University at Indianapolis (IUPUI) has contributed to the IU Simon Cancer Center’s research mission with the highly competitive Signature Centers Initiative, supporting collaborative research that shows a high likelihood of sustainability.
 Signature Centers receive matching funds from IUPUI and the IU Simon Cancer Center.
 Below is a list of awarded Signature Center Initiatives to IU Simon Cancer Center members and the year of the award.

-The mission of the Signature Center Initiative for the Cure of Glioblastoma is to interrogate the molecular mechanisms of glioma biology and develop interventions that improve patient outcomes.
+The mission of the IUPUI Signature Center for Brain and Neurological Tumors is to interrogate the molecular mechanisms of glioma biology and develop interventions that improve patient outcomes.
 This Signature Center Initiative provides a forum that facilitates productive collaborations between basic scientists and clinicians, and engages the community through patient advocacy and philanthropic initiatives.
 Additionally, an extensive research infrastructure and mentorship program is being developed to help the membership successfully compete for extramural funding.

 Center for Cachexia Research Innovation and Therapy (CCRIT)